-Welcome to the Bates family Blog!
-The family has 19 children.
+Welcome to our blog for the Bates family.
+They have 19 children.
 Chad and Erin got married in 2013 and have two children with one on the way.
 Zach and Whitney got married in 2013 and have two children.
 John and Alyssa got married in 2014 and have two children with one on the way.
 Brandon and Michaella got married in 2015.
 Bobby and Tori got married in 2017 and are expecting their first child due November 2018.
 Carlin is in a courtship since August 2017.
 Josie is in a courtship since January 2018.

 Brandon and Michaella's blog: preparing for the big day part 2

 Ever since our engagement began on April 13th, life has taken on a new challenge and thrill as we make preparations for the wedding while being in two different states.
 Since Tennessee and Illinois aren’t very close, much of our planning has involved texting information and pictures, emailing design ideas and music clips, and cell phone brainstorming sessions.

 Having this distance between us – especially at this stage – hasn’t been the easiest thing in the world… but the Lord has been so gracious in providingseveral opportunities for us to be together.
 Having to deal with the distance has also allowed us to see more clearly that our relationship will be lacking if it doesn’t have the second thing that was mentioned in the last post… the “revelation of a mystery.”